We’ve gained a good understanding of assignment as a tool in modeling, as well

 value, sequence, and so on.
 Consequently, we could not express an abstraction

-such as “map a given procedure proc
+such as “map a given procedure proc over all the elements in a

-sequence” by a single higher-order procedure such as stream-map
+sequence” by a single higher-order procedure such as stream-map.

 Rather, we would need a different mapping procedure for each different